inikishev/torchzero/docs/source/FAQ.rst

         tz.m.WeightDecay(),
     )

-This method also supports cycling momentum, which some schedulers like OneCycleLR do.
-Momentum will be cycled on all modules that have :code:`momentum` or :code:`beta1` parameters.
+This method has the advantage of supporting momentum cycling.
+Some schedulers, like :code:`OneCycleLR`, not only adjust the learning rate but also cycle momentum parameters.
+When using scheduler_cls with tz.m.LR, momentum cycling will be automatically applied to all modules in your optimizer chain that have :code:`momentum` or :code:`beta1` parameters.

 Alternatively, learning rate scheduler can be created separately by passing it the LR module, which can be accessed with :py:meth:`get_lr_module<torchzero.optim.Modular.get_lr_module>` method like this: